 You’ve decided on a career path as an educator.
 Do you know what next step you should take when it comes to pursuing a teaching certificate vs license?

 There are many directions you can go in this rewarding career of teaching, and many decisions are still ahead of you.
 Most importantly, what type of teaching appeals to you most?
 To help guide you, one very important decision to make is whether to fulfill your teaching license or to solely complete a teaching certificate(s).
-Although the words license and certificate seem like interchangeable terms, there are in fact substantial differences between them.
-You will need to understand the contrasts as you set forth down your path as a teacher.
+Although the words license and certificate seem like interchangeable terms, there are, in fact, substantial differences between them.

 Remember, all public and many private schools require a teaching license.
 Teaching certificates, however, are what tend to set you apart from the herd, not to mention what help you take your learning to the next level.
-Lastly, keep in mind that some states have referred to their “license” as a “certificate” and/or getting “certified”.
+Lastly, keep in mind that some states have referred to their “license” as a “certificate” and/or getting “certified.”
 For this reason, be sure to know exactly what your school is offering and what your state requires for employment/teaching in the classroom.
-Concordia’s certification and licensure programs are both excellent directions to choose.
-Each path will provide great fulfillment by equipping and enriching you to teach others.
-Your noble career serving God by way of educating others enables you to shine His light.

 Here at Concordia, we offer both certification and licensure programs to give you complete control over your education.
 Check out our programs and degrees page to learn more.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.